zpaolo11x/mangabox/README.md

 <tr>
 	<td valign=top width=50%>
 		<img alt="Series view" src="docs/pics/series.png" width=100%><br>
 		Series view with all the volumes and series metadata.
-There's no book view (yet).
+Each book has read/unread controls and a summary view button.
 	</td>
 	<td valign=top width=50%>
 		<img alt="Reading mode" src="docs/pics/reader.png" width=100%><br>
-		Reading mode supports two pages spreads, with "paper-like" effects and page animations.
+		Reading mode replicates the look of a real manga or comic book.
+It is based on two pages spreads, with paper-like effects and page animations.
 	</td>
 </tr>
 </table>